platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 Note that deploying production was fast as it reused the image built for the `feat-a` environment.
 {{< /note >}}

-For a long running branch, you can keep the code up-to-date with main via `git merge main` or `git rebase main`.
-And you can also keep the data in sync with the production environment via `symfony env:sync`.
+For a long running branch, you can keep the code up-to-date with main via `git merge main` or `git rebase main`.You can also keep the data in sync with the production environment via `symfony env:sync`.

 ## Next Steps